vl-simon-th/GliderNav/README.md

 # GliderNav
-An Qt-based glider navigation app running on all OS.
+A Qt-based glider navigation app running on all OS.

 Icons from [free line icons](https://lineicons.com/)